PoKE: Prior Knowledge Enhanced Emotional Support Conversation with Latent Variable: Experiments

 \textbf{Automatic Evaluation.} The automatic evaluation results compared with baseline models are shown in Table \ref{tb:main}.
 The results show that PoKE significantly outperforms baselines on the majority of metrics.
 This indicates PoKE can generate high-quality and more diverse responses, which proves the superiority of PoKE.

 Specifically, the Transformer-based models, i.e. Transformer, Multi-TRS, and MoEL, do not perform well on ESConv.
 This is because these models are initialized with random parameters and trained on ESConv from scratch.
 Besides, their training objectives are irrelevant to the support strategy and the characteristics of emotional support, so they are hard to handle the challenging ESC task.
 As for the BlenderBot-based model, i.e. BlenderBot-Joint and MISC, they gain an improvement by a large margin compared to the previous baselines.
 It is due to the pre-trained dialogue model BlenderBot, which is trained on a large conversation dataset containing multiple conversation skills \cite{DBLP:conf/acl/SmithWSWB20}.
-D-1 and D-2 of MISC are comparatively higher, indicating that it tends to generate more diverse responses.
-This is because MISC incorporates varied information about seeker's mental state into decoder and merges mixed strategies into one response.
+For MISC, its D-1 and D-2 are comparatively higher, indicating that it tends to generate more diverse responses.
+This is because MISC incorporates varied information about seeker's mental state from external knowledge in COMET and merges mixed strategies into one response.
 However, due to the issue of the local scope of conversation and the one-to-many relationship of strategy, there is still room for improvement.

-Compared to the SOTA methods, our proposed model PoKE improves significantly on metrics B-1/2/3/4 and R-L. This demonstrates that by sufficiently exploiting global prior knowledge from historical conversations, PoKE can get more clues to focus on seeker's problem and generate more relevant responses.
-On the metrics of diversity, i.e. D-1 and D-2, PoKE almost achieves the same diversity performance with MISC even without introducing external information.
+Compared to those baselines without external knowledge, our proposed model PoKE improves significantly on the majority of metrics.
+This demonstrates that by effectively exploiting global prior knowledge from historical conversations, PoKE can get more clues to focus on seeker's problem and generate more relevant responses.
+For the MISC that uses additional external knowledge, PoKE still can obtain a slight improvement in some metrics except diversity.
+However, PoKE almost achieves the same diversity performance with MISC.
 This benefits from using latent variable to model the one-to-many mapping relationship between context and support strategy, and latent variable makes it easier to sample infrequent strategies.
 Moreover, the technique of mixed strategy facilitates expressing diverse strategies in one response.
 As for PPL, both MISC and PoKE perform worse than BlenderBot-Joint.
 A recent work proves that PPL is not so reliable for evaluating text quality \cite{https://doi.org/10.48550/arxiv.2210.05892}, and due to the insignificant difference of PPL (PoKE only drops by 0.13), we do not further refine the model.